MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-enable-dynamics-365-ai-sales.md

 5. Select **Save**.<br>
    Relationship analytics is configured and ready to use in your organization.

-Enable the **Dynamics 365 AI for Sales – Analytics** option in the admin center to collect valuable information regarding communications, such as emails and meetings for users in your organization from Exchange server.
+Enable the **Dynamics 365 Sales Insights – Analytics** option in the admin center to collect valuable information regarding communications, such as emails and meetings for users in your organization from Exchange server.
 This data is used in analytics features for salespeople and sales managers.
 When you enable this, the **Exchange Data** option on the relationship analytics configuration page is automatically selected. <br>

-To enable Dynamics 365 AI for Sales – Analytics, follow these steps:
+To enable Dynamics 365 Sales Insights – Analytics, follow these steps:

 1. Go to the **Admin** center.<br>
     > [!div class="mx-imgBorder"]
     > ![Admin center](media/sales-insights-addon-admincenter.png "Admin center")<br>

-2. Select **Settings** > **Services & add-ins** > **Dynamics 365 AI for Sales – Analytics**.<br>
+2. Select **Settings** > **Services & add-ins** > **Dynamics 365 Sales Insights – Analytics**.<br>
     > [!div class="mx-imgBorder"]
     > ![Select customer insights preview option](media/sales-insights-addon-admincenter-customer-insights-preview.png "Select customer insights preview option")<br>

-3. Read the description and configure the Dynamics 365 AI for Sales – Analytics settings as **on** and select **Save**.<br>
+3. Read the description and configure the Dynamics 365 Sales Insights – Analytics settings as **on** and select **Save**.<br>
     > [!div class="mx-imgBorder"]
     > ![Enable and save customer insights preview option](media/sales-insights-addon-admincenter-customer-insights-preview-settings.png "Enable and save customer insights preview option")<br>